FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/rain-editor/Rain Editor.rst

 Rain Editor
 ===========

-The rainfall editor is used to set up the RAINFALL.DAT file and the RAINCELL.DAT file.
-This section will describe how to set up uniform rainfall, spatially variable depth reduction factors, and spatially and time variable rainfall.
+The Rain Editor is a user interface for creating and editing rainfall data used in FLO-2D simulations.
+This tool allows you to define uniform or spatial rainfall events, set rainfall durations and intensities, and import or export rainfall time series files.

+.. contents:: Contents
+   :local:
+   :depth: 2
+   :backlinks: entry

 .. image:: ../../img/Widgets/rain.png

 Uniform Rainfall
 ----------------

-Uniform rainfall requires the total rain in inches or millimeters and a rainfall distribution.
+Uniform rainfall requires specifying the total storm rainfall in inches or millimeters, along with a rainfall distribution.
 In this example, the total rainfall is 3 inches.
-To find Total Storm Rainfall, zoom to Rainfall raster with Computational Domain layer, check Identify Features button, clicks within the Computational
-Domain to find highest derived value.
-The Building Rain switch is selected so that rain on totally blocked ARF cells will allow rain to run from the blocked areas.
-The initial abstraction is default of zero inches.
-The rainfall distribution is imported from a data file.
+To determine the total storm rainfall, zoom to the rainfall raster with the Computational Domain layer visible, enable the Identify Features tool, and click within the domain to find the highest derived value.
+The Building Rain option is selected so that rainfall on fully blocked ARF cells will still generate runoff from those areas.
+The initial abstraction is set to the default of 0.00 inches.
+The rainfall distribution can be imported from a data file or manually defined using the Table tools.

 .. image:: ../../img/Rain-Editor/rained002.png